giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 ## Reasoning

-Our customers need to plan every upgrade in their side and manage the upgrades for every GS version.
-At the same time, Cloud Native projects and Giant Swarm are realising more versions every time.
+Our customers need to plan every upgrade on their side and manage the upgrades for every GS version.
+At the same time, Cloud Native projects and Giant Swarm are releasing more versions every time.
 It provokes a lot of time preparing and executing these upgrades which is not usually given much value to any of the stakeholders.

 Giant Swarm designed a versioning schema (semver), which includes all components on the stack, to ensure idempotency and expose the level of impact that changes bring to the customer.
 Patches and Minor releases should have no impact on the customer workloads, which mean can be applied in the environments at any time.